geocine/remeta/README.md

 ## Usage

-ReMeta is a CLI tool so you can use it from the command line Removing metadata from images:
+ReMeta is a CLI tool so you can use it from the command line Removing metadata from images.
+This will create a new image with the same name but with the suffix `_raw`:
 ```sh
 remeta clear <image>
 ```
-Reading metadata from images:
+Reading metadata from images.
+This will open a window with the metadata:
 ```sh
 remeta get <image>
 ```